The Stepfather (1987 film): Plot

-Meanwhile, Jim Ogilvie, the brother of Jerry's murdered previous wife, runs an article about his sister's murder in the newspaper and attempts to find the man that killed his sister.
+Meanwhile, Jim Ogilvie, the brother of Jerry's murdered wife, runs an article about his sister's death in the newspaper and attempts to find the man who killed her, who is known as Henry Morrison.
 While hosting a neighborhood barbecue, Jerry discovers the article and is disturbed by it.
-Jerry goes into the basement of the house and begins maniacally rambling to himself, unaware that Stephanie has also entered the basement.
-Discovering his stepdaughter, Jerry brushes off his outbursts by saying that he was simply letting off steam.
-He tells her not to worry.
-Stephanie finds the newspaper mentioning Jerry's earlier killings and comes to believe her stepfather is the murderer mentioned in the article.
-She writes a letter to the newspaper requesting a photo of Henry Morrison, but Jerry intercepts the photo in the mail and replaces it with a stranger's photo, allaying her suspicions.
+He goes into the basement and begins shouting maniacally, unaware that Stephanie is also in the room.
+Discovering his stepdaughter, Jerry claims he was simply letting off steam and tells her not to worry.
+Stephanie finds the article about the earlier killings and decides her stepfather might be the murderer.
+She writes to the newspaper requesting a photo of Henry Morrison, but Jerry intercepts it in the mail and replaces it with a stranger's photo, allaying her suspicions.

-Curious about Stephanie's stepfather, who has repeatedly refused to meet him, Dr. Bondurant makes an appointment with Jerry under an assumed name, saying he wants to buy a house.
-During their meeting, Bondurant asks too many personal questions and Jerry realizes that Bondurant is not who he says he is, and, mistakenly believing he is an undercover cop, beats him to death and puts him in Bondurant's car.
-He then sets the car on fire.
-The next day, Jerry informs Stephanie of Bondurant's death, claiming he was in a car accident, and succeeds in bonding with her.
-Jerry's newfound relationship with his stepdaughter is quickly cut short when he catches Stephanie kissing her boyfriend, Paul.
-Jerry accuses Paul of attempting to rape Stephanie, which causes an argument with Stephanie and Susan, and drives Paul away.
-Stephanie runs out on Jerry and Susan because Susan says Jerry is her father, though he is not.
-The next day, Jerry quits his job and creates a new identity for himself in another town.
-He begins to court another widow, while planning to get rid of Susan and Stephanie.
+Curious about Stephanie's stepfather, who has refused to meet him, Dr. Bondurant makes an appointment with Jerry under an assumed name, saying he wants to buy a house.
+During their meeting, Bondurant asks too many personal questions and Jerry realizes that Bondurant is not who he says he is.
+Believing Bondurant is investigating him, Jerry beats him to death, puts him in Bondurant's car, and sets the car on fire.
+Jerry later informs Stephanie of Bondurant's death, claiming he was in a car accident, and succeeds in bonding with her.
+However, Jerry's newfound relationship with his stepdaughter is cut short when he catches her kissing her boyfriend Paul.
+Jerry angrily accuses Paul of attempting to rape Stephanie, driving Paul away.
+Stephanie also runs off when Susan says Jerry is her father, which she angrily denies, causing Susan to slap her.
+That incident also drives Jerry to anger.
+The next day, Jerry quits his job and starts creating a new identity for himself in another town.
+He begins courting another widow while planning to get rid of Susan and Stephanie.